Ivory42/-TF2-Flagball/README.md

 # -TF2-Flagball
 Oddball for Team Fortress 2.

 The classic gamemode from Halo remade to fit TF2's gameplay flow and act as a revamp for Arena.
 Shortly after the round starts, a neutral flag will spawn for either team to capture.
 Holding onto the flag will increase your team's score.
-Respawns enabled for the team that is not in posession of the flag.
+Respawns enabled for the team that is not in possession of the flag.

 ## ConVars
 - `fb_respawn_time` - Base respawn time for all players | Default: 4